rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 > If a submission is accepted, at least one author of the paper is required to attend the conference and present the paper in person for the paper to be published in the ICST 2020 conference proceedings.

-However, ICST appears to be located at a relatively more diverse set of locations over the past ten years as compared to ISSTA.
+Again, it looks like if none of the co-authors can get a visa to attend the conference, then the paper would be excluded from the proceedings.
+However, ICST appears to be located at a relatively more diverse set of locations than the other top software testing conference (ISSTA).

 ## CSCW